ljakimczuk/computer-science-experiments/lcm-proof.md

 fmt.Println(((kv + ku) * X + (lu + lv) * Y) / 2)
 ```

 So, intuitively the algoritm works by keeping track of differences $k''X - l''Y$ and $l'Y - k'X$.
-If first is greater than the other, the $k''$ and the $l''$ are increased by the $k'$ and the $l'$ respectively, making it smaller, because $l'Y - k'X$ is smaller.
+If first is greater than the other, the $k''$ and the $l''$ are increased by the $k'$ and the $l'$ respectively, making it smaller, because $l'Y - k'X$ is smaller, see below.
 When it is smaller already, the process is reversed, i.e. the $k'$ and $l'$ are increased by the $k''$ and the $l''$ respectively, making the other one smaller.
 The process stops when both are euqal, meaning the $kX = lY$.

 $$
 k''X - l''Y = n > m = l'Y - k'X